-Free chlorine residual measured in treated water at the plant averaged 1.38 mg/L, which is a little lower than the average of 1.59 mg/l observed in 2018.
+Free chlorine residual measured in treated water at the plant averaged 1.31 mg/L, which is a little lower than the average of 1.38 mg/l observed in 2019.
 It is important to note that chlorine residual typically declines in proportion to the distance from the point of application.
 Relatively high chlorine residuals are required leaving the plant to ensure that the guideline minimum residual of 0.2 mg/L is maintained throughout the distribution system.
-Testing of approximately 150 grab samples collected from sample stations located at the distant extremes of the distribution system as well as continuous monitoring from one remote location indicate that the minimum free chlorine residual measured in the distribution system during 2019 was 0.38 mg/L.
+Testing of approximately 150 grab samples collected from sample stations located at the distant extremes of the distribution system as well as continuous monitoring from one remote location indicate that the minimum free chlorine residual measured in the distribution system during 2020 was 0.45 mg/L.

 Verification of the disinfection process is demonstrated by testing treated water samples for indicators of bacteriological contamination.
-Throughout 2019 over 200 water samples were collected at the water treatment plant and from various locations in the distribution system.
-There were no indications of adverse water quality measured in any sample collected in 2019.
+Throughout 2020 over 200 water samples were collected at the water treatment plant and from various locations in the distribution system.
+There was one adverse water quality measured in a sample collected June 2,2020 details above in Section 2-Reports of Adverse Water and other deficiencies.